Peter Klopfer

-Biography
+Life and career

 Early life and education

-Peter Hubert Klopfer was the elder of two sons born to German immigrant parents, Hubert Robert Klopfer (1900–1937) and Edith Brauer (1896–1977).
+Peter Hubert Klopfer was born on August 9, 1930, the elder of two sons born to German immigrant parents, Hubert Robert Klopfer (1900–1937) and Edith Brauer (1896–1977).
 Shortly after the end of World War I, Hubert Klopfer studied economics at Columbia University.
 There, in the 1940s (and later at UCLA), his brother, Bruno Klopfer, taught psychology and popularized use in the U. S. of the Rorschach test.

-Peter Klopfer was raised in the suburbs of Philadelphia and attended Abington Friends School.
+He was raised in the suburbs of Philadelphia and attended Abington Friends School.
 When his father became ill with Hodgkin lymphoma, young Peter lived for several years with Alice and Thomas Knight, Hicksite Quaker elders in Wyncote, Pennsylvania, who were close friends of his father.
 Late in 1937, after Hubert Klopfer's death, the brothers and their mother settled in southern California.
 Edith Brauer supported her family by taking in boarders, chiefly older German women with connections to the film industry.

 As a teenager Klopfer attended Windsor Mountain School, an international boarding school in Lenox, Massachusetts, before matriculating at the University of California, Los Angeles, from which he earned a B.A. (with honors) in Biology in 1952.
 Here Klopfer was especially inspired by the "personal but unassuming" pedagogical style and "wide-ranging studies" of George A. Bartholomew.
 While an undergraduate at UCLA Klopfer's Quaker convictions led him to refuse conscription for military service during the Korean War.
 Returning his draft card resulted in a prison sentence; however, Judge Leon Yankwich, then Chief Judge of the United States District Court for the Southern District of California, released Klopfer on probation, on condition that he "obey all laws, State and Federal, so far as…conscience allows."
 Klopfer proceeded to join a technical assistance training program (forerunner of the Peace Corps) that was based at Haverford College.

 At Haverford Klopfer came to know the herpetologist, Emmett Reid Dunn, who advanced the rigor of the young scientist's interest in animal behavior.
 While at Haverford Klopfer also discovered the work of Niko Tinbergen, in particular Tinbergen's 1952 paper, "Derived Activities: Their Causation, Biological Significance, Origin, and Emancipation during Evolution".
 Around the same time Klopfer became acquainted with the work of Eckhard Hess and his associate, A.O.
 Ramsay.
 Ramsay, who was both a researcher and a high school science teacher, offered a vocational model that Klopfer briefly followed (1952–53) when he returned to his former high school, Windsor Mountain School, as a science teacher.